acalcutt/Vistumbler/wifidb/tools/readme.txt

 Or go to a command propmt and run it via that.

-To run this scrip stand-alone all you need to do is download the PHP package from [http://us2.php.net/get/php-5.2.6-Win32.zip/from/a/mirror]
+To run the script version all you need to do is download the PHP package from [http://us2.php.net/get/php-5.2.6-Win32.zip/from/a/mirror]

 Browse to Y:\[Path to PHP]\bin\
                -  Where Y is the drive you have PHP installed in and [Path to PHP] is where PHP is stored on the drive.